nleiva/xrgrpc/README.md

 ### Show Commands

 Provides the output for IOS XR cli commands on the router defined in [config.json](config.json).
-Two encondig options available:
+Two encoding options available:

 - Clear text